Tourism is one of Cyprus' most robust economic sectors, contributing significantly to the country's GDP.

-Cyprus is not only sandy beaches and sun; it is much more than that.
-Sports, culture, conference and medical tourism are on the rise, offering travelers a wide range of choices to satisfy every taste and budget.
+However, Cyprus is not only sandy beaches and 300+ sunny days per year; it is much more than that.
+Sports, culture, conferences and medical tourism are on the rise, offering travellers a wide range of choices to satisfy every taste and budget.